digital-work-lab/digital-work-lecture/10-knowledge-intensive-services.md

 - Data extraction (conducted in parallel independent mode and based on a predefined data extraction schema)
 - Meta-analytic regressions (or vote-counting)

-Taken together, these steps can (partially) address the shortcomings of empirical studies.
+Taken together, these steps can address shortcomings of empirical studies.

 ---